-ARTICLE 3: DEFINITION OF THE UNIT
+ARTICLE 3: RECOGNITION AND DEFINITION OF THE BARGAINING UNIT

 - 3.1 The composition of the Contract Academic Staff Bargaining Unit (CASBU) will be defined by the Certificate of the Ontario Labour Relations Board dated February 13, 2001.
-This certificate and subsequent amendments, if any, will be deemed to be incorporated into and become a part of this Collective Agreement (see Appendix A). - 3.2 For the Employer's contractual purposes, a Member becomes a Member of the CASBU Bargaining Unit, and thus bound by the rights, privileges and responsibilities of this Collective Agreement, on the start date indicated on his or her employment contract or appointment and will remain a Member until the completion date on his or her contract or for the duration of his or her appointment. - 3.3 Should a grievance arise over a matter that occurred during a Member's contract and is filed within ten (10) days of the completion date of the Member's contract, the University and the Member have a responsibility to follow the grievance process as outlined in Article 20 of this Collective Agreement, even though this process might extend beyond the completion date of the Member's contract.
+This certificate and subsequent amendments, if any, will be deemed to be incorporated into and become a part of this Collective Agreement (see Appendix A). - 3.2 For the Employer's contractual purposes, a Member becomes a Member of the CASBU Bargaining Unit, and thus bound by the rights, privileges and responsibilities of this Collective Agreement, on the start date indicated on his or her employment contract or appointment and will remain a Member until the completion date on his or her contract or for the duration of his or her appointment. - 3.3 Should a grievance arise over a matter that occurred during a Member's contract and is filed within ten (10) days of the completion date of the Member's contract, the University and the Member have a responsibility to follow the grievance process as outlined in Article 20 of this Collective Agreement, even though this process might extend beyond the completion date of the Member's contract. - 3.4 The Employer recognizes NUFA as the sole and exclusive bargaining agent of the Members of the Contract Academic Staff Bargaining Unit, as defined by the certificate of the Ontario Labour Relation Board dated February 13, 2001.
+(See Appendix A).